hashicorp/vault/website/source/docs/internals/plugins.html.md

 private key for it to use to talk to the original vault process.

 ## Plugin Registration
-An important aspect of Vault's plugin system is designed to ensure the plugin invoked by vault is authentic and maintains integrity.
+An important consideration of Vault's plugin system is to ensure the plugin invoked by vault is authentic and maintains integrity.
 There are two components that a Vault operator needs to configure before external plugins can be run.